Turkish reporters in Xinjiang dispel rumors and recognize China’s de-radicalization work

 Abuduwaili Abuduhewaier used to spread extremist videos and banned his wife from working outside.

-The training centers in Xinjiang have offered an example of global anti-terrorism work.
-The training centers can prevent crimes and help rescue terrorists, Akkoc wrote.
+"It's not only about getting rid of flies, but also about drying the swamp."

-"To know Xinjiang, we should look at the development speed of the region in recent years.
-The ideological work and economic development have been pushed forward together," he wrote in one of his stories published in Aydinlik.
+Akkoç said China set an example to the world in fighting terrorism and extremism.

-The training centers in Xinjiang have become a typical example of how to motivate people and an energy that drives economic development and employment, Akkoc wrote, noting that there were 1.4 million new jobs in Xinjiang between 2016 to 2018.
+The training centers in Xinjiang have become a typical example of how to motivate people and an energy that drives economic development and employment, Akkoç wrote in his stories, noting that there were 1.4 million new jobs in Xinjiang between 2016 to 2018.
 Changed attitude

 Aside from clarifying rumors, visits to Xinjiang also helped Turkish reporters to change previous bias toward China's Xinjiang policies.